gabcg/notes/MSI Notes/MSI.md

 First we need to open the following file `structure_WT.pdb` as new molecule.
 Once we've done it, select `Load Data into Molecule` and choose the `.dcd` file (which contains the frames).
 To finish, load the visualization state (`.vmd` extension).

-Perform RMSD alignment (Extensions > Analisys > RMSD Trajectory Tool
+Perform RMSD alignment: `Extensions > Analisys > RMSD Trajectory Tool`

 Steps in slide